East Central Texas forests: Description

 East Central Texas forests are distinguished from the adjacent Texas blackland prairies and Western Gulf coastal grasslands by their greater tree density.
 On the other hand, they are more open and have a greater concentration of hardwoods than the forests of the Piney Woods.
 The climate is hot and humid.

 Subregions

+Post Oak Savanna

+The Post Oak Savanna subregions take up most of the area of this ecoregion.
+Although the savanna receives 35 to 45 inches of precipitation as annual average, many areas look somewhat arid due to a claypan subsoil.
+Post oak and blackjack oak are most common and other oak species include southern red oak, bur oak, and chinkapin oak.
+Black hickory is abundant here and there; cedar elm, common persimmon, sugarberry and eastern red cedar are also conspicuous.
+As a transitional area between piney woods to the east and prairie to the west, the savanna hosts species from a variety of moisture regimes.
+Loblolly pine, wooly birch and red maple range in from more humid eastern regions, and there are even peat bogs.
+Plants characteristic of arid sites include honey mesquite, prickly pear cactus and two species of yucca.

 Northern Post Oak Savanna

 The landscapes of this ecoregion are generally more level and gently rolling compared to the more dissected and irregular topography of much of Southern Post Oak Savanna.
 It is underlain by mostly Eocene and Paleocene-age formations with some Cretaceous rocks to the north.
-The deciduous forest or woodland is composed mostly of post oak, blackjack oak, eastern red cedar, and black hickory.
 Prairie openings contained little bluestem and other grasses and forbs.
 The land cover currently has more improved pasture and less post oak woods and forest than the Southern Post Oak Savanna.
 Some coniferous trees occur, especially on the transitional boundary with the Tertiary Uplands ecoregion.
 Loblolly pine has been planted in several areas.
 Typical wildlife species include white-tailed deer, eastern wild turkey, northern bobwhite, eastern fox squirrel, and eastern gray squirrel.